SocialGouv/tumeplay-app/README.md

 Because we are using a special system to link everything, some Node modules may not be compatible / too old for web ( see react-native-device-info ).

 We use a postinstall "sed" to inline replace old export to new export format ( may won't work on Mac system ).

+## Linter side-effect

+Linter may overreact to some code, and automatically add watched variables on useEffect, which may cause infinite loop on theses two files :
+- ContentScreen; remove "eventListener" on useEffect hook
+- HeaderRight; remove "eventListener" on useEffect hook